Header Image 1

 Year 13 (Human Geography): Topic 1 – Superpowers; Topic 2 – Health, Human Rights and Intervention.

 Geography is a popular choice at A-level, with two classes and over 35 students taking the subject each year in the past two years.
-In March, over twenty of the cohort are going on a four-day visit to Iceland, which will hopefully be a great way to say goodbye to Geography at Burnham Grammar School.
-A new four-day residential is being planned for the summer term of year 12, providing our students with the opportunity to test out their theoretical understanding of the subject in the real world.
-It also supports them in writing up their non-examined assessments (NEAs), worth 20% of the A-level.
+In July, Year 12 students attend a 5-day residential providing them with the opportunity to test out their theoretical understanding of the subject in the real world as well as learning new fieldwork techniques prior to carrying out independent fieldwork for their non-examined assessment (NEA) in the summer holidays.
+The write-up of their NEA is worth 20% of their total A-level grade.